Abib-ops/Abib/README.txt

 Abib 412.9
 Corrected error messages occurring when no internet connection is available at startup.
-So, in this case the update-available check is ignored.
+So, in this case, the update-available check is ignored.

 Abib 412.8
 Minor refactoring.